moondance-labs/tanssi-docs/learn/framework/xcm.md

 The native interoperability XCM provides allows an appchain to send a message to another triggering some action.
 For example, If the destination chain is EVM-compatible, appchain A can call a smart contract deployed on appchain B.

-To get any on-chain request executed, it is necessary to cover the fees that are associated.
+To get any on-chain request executed, it is necessary to cover its associated fees.
 On XCM, remote execution can be bought with two steps:

 1. Reserve some assets using the *WithdrawAsset* XCM instruction, which takes funds from the call origin and puts them in a holding register
 2. Pay for the on-chain execution, using the *BuyExecution* XCM instruction, which uses the previously withdrawn assets